Skip to main content

 Example: A job application form could include the main application and optional attachments like references or resumes.

-Section 2: Internal or Guest Access
+Section 2: Guest with Access

 You can share the form privately with:

-• Team members in your workspace
+• Team members or Groups in your workspace

 • Guest users (external collaborators who log in with email)